The 8 best things to see in Jajce | The royal city of Bosnia and Herzegovina

 My conclusion about Jajce

-The old Bosnian royal city is quite different from Mostar and Sarajevo.
+The old Bosnian royal city is quite different from Mostar and Sarajevo, or even other cities in the Balkans.
 Its location in central Bosnia, surrounded by wooded mountains, makes it just as special as its medieval architecture, the waterfall in the centre of town and the cultural mix.
-So in my opinion: A visit is a must.
+It's a city full of special attractions, so yes, if you ask me: A visit is a must.